eschwarzbeck/compare-service.samples/README.md

 compare-service.samples
 -----------------------

 This repository contains development samples for Workshare Compare Server.
-It is intended to be a a quick-start demonstration of how to build a Compare Server based solution, and do not necessarily demonstrate best practices.
+It is intended to be a a quick-start demonstration of how to build a Compare Server based solution, and does not necessarily demonstrate best practices.

 A full set of documentation for Compare Server, including the developer's guide, can be found at the following link: